Things to Think About as a Freelancer

 That said,the benefit of being a freelancer is that it means a lot of your expenses are tax deductible which means you are likely to be paying much less tax on your income.
 For instance, when you consider that driving to a meeting is a tax deductible expense, but the cost of your daily commute as an employee isn’t - shows how much of a better deal freelancers tend to get.

-In reality, there are strict rules on what can and cannot be claimed as a business expense, yet there are some very broad categories that can be claimed (for instance, a holiday could even be claimed if there was an element of business to the trip).
+In reality, there are strict rules on what can and cannot be claimed as a business expense, yet there are some very broad categories that can be claimed.
+For instance, a holiday can even be claimed if there was an element of business to the trip.
+To ensure you are accurately keeping track of business finances, it's essential to implement proper expense reporting practices.
+This will help you stay compliant with tax regulations while effectively managing your expenses.

 The one thing many freelancers don’t understand as well as they should, is that as an employee they were offered much legal protection - as the employer becomes vicariously liable for the actions of its employees; this means, if you were to cause an accident or loss to another party the employer would be ultimately responsible for this loss - and pursued, rather than you as an individual.